-Ballet-féerie in 4 acts
+Ballet-féerie in four acts and seven scenes

 Music by Arsenii Koreschenko

 The Princess’s Retinue

 A vain Queen is given a magic mirror as a gift that shows who is the most beautiful woman in the land; the Queen is delighted when the mirror casts her reflection, stating that it is she who is the most beautiful in all the realms.
 However, when she consults the mirror again, it shows the reflection of her stepdaughter, the Princess.
 Enraged with jealousy, the Queen devises a plan to get rid of her stepdaughter, but with the help of her nurse, the Princess flees into the forest, where she takes shelter with seven gnomes.
 However, the Queen tracks her down and tricks her into eating a poisoned apple, which seemingly kills her.
 The gnomes lay her to rest in a glass coffin, but luckily, the Princess’s fiancé, the Prince finds his missing bride and breaks the enchantment, restoring her to life.

 The Magic Mirror was the final full-length ballet that Petipa created and was, perhaps, his most controversial work.
 He began working on the new ballet in 1902, with the music composed by Russian composer, Arsenii Koreschenko.
 The ballet was an adaptation of Alexander Pushkin’s poem The Tale of the Dead Princess and the Seven Knights and the Brothers Grimm’s fairy tale Snow White, but was more faithful to the former.